 Truck accident cases can be complicated.
 There may be a need to perform inspections of the vehicles involved and to hire engineers to perform crash reconstruction reports.
-These types of collisions also often result in catastrophic injuries or death so there may be a need to hire medical experts to explain the injuries and the long term impact they will have on those involved.
-The complexity of these types of cases and the resources they require to pursue is why many people choose to hire an experience personal injury lawyer to assist them with their case.
+These types of collisions also often result in catastrophic injuries or death so there may be a need to hire medical experts to explain the injuries and the long-term impact they will have on those involved.
+The complexity of these types of cases and the resources they require to pursue is why many people choose to hire an experienced personal injury lawyer to assist them with their case.

 By working with a Bloomington lawyer after a truck crash, an injured claimant could have assistance with getting the justice they likely deserve.
 Dealing with insurance companies can be tedious and frustrating.
 An experienced attorney would likely be familiar with the many tactics insurance companies use to avoid paying a claimant what they deserve.
 A legal professional who has experience serving as a general counsel to a trucking company could help an injured claimant understand the details of this complex process.
 This may include:

 - Reviewing police and accident reports

 - Ensuring that important evidence is preserved by the driver and truck company

 - Gathering other evidence, such as camera footage or data from the truck’s Electronic Control Module (ECM or “black box”)